ndrone/HomeAutomation/GarageDoorOpener-client/README.md

 ⋅⋅⋅⋅⋅⋅⋅⋅componentName.spec.js // contains passing demonstration tests
 ```

-You may, of course, create these files manually, every time a new module is needed, but that gets quickly tedius.
+You may, of course, create these files manually, every time a new module is needed, but that gets quickly tedious.
 To generate a component, run `gulp component --name componentName`.

 The parameter following the `--name` flag is the name of the component to be created.
 Ensure that it is unique or it will overwrite the preexisting identically-named component.